Check health and safety risks

 If they're self-employed

-If you hire someone who's pregnant and self-employed, you're still responsible for making sure they're healthy and safe at work.
+If you hire someone who's pregnant and self-employed, you're still responsible for their health and safety at work.

 It's best to discuss with them what risk assessment they need depending on the job they do.

-Find out more about health and safety for self-employed people from HSE.
+Find out more about health and safety for self-employed people from the Health and Safety Executive

 If they're an agency worker